Tri Rismaharini

-Tri Rismaharini (born 20 November 1961) is an Indonesian politician who is the current Minister of Social Affairs.
-Popularly known as Ibu Risma, she is both the first directly-elected and first female to be the Mayor of Surabaya.
+Tri Rismaharini (born 20 November 1961) is an Indonesian politician who served as the Minister of Social Affairs in the Onward Indonesia Cabinet.
+She is the first female to be the Mayor of Surabaya.
 She is one of the leaders in the central executive board of the Indonesian Democratic Party of Struggle.

 Education

 She earned a bachelor's degree in Architecture and a master's degree in Urban Development Management from Institut Teknologi Sepuluh Nopember, Surabaya.
 She was awarded a doctoral degree from Institut Teknologi Sepuluh Nopember in 2015.

 Career

 Public service

 Risma began her career as a low-ranking public servant in Surabaya.
 Before being elected as mayor, she served as a civil servant in the Surabaya City Government for more than 20 years, rose up to head of Surabaya's Program Controlling Division, and later head of Surabaya Landscape and Cleanliness Department.

 During Risma's tenure, Surabaya enlarged open spaces such as cemeteries so that they serve as water absorption areas.
 The city has also added green lanes along main roads and created city forests.
 Risma's policies have been credited with reducing the severity and duration of floods, prompting calls for flood-prone Jakarta to emulate her policies.

 Risma gained popularity for her surprise visits to local public service offices, where she criticized officials for their poor and inefficient performances, accusing them of "sinning" against the public.